mhibatallah/mhibatallah.github.io/_pages/PhDPosition.md

 * Duration of PhD position: 4 years.
 * We encourage applications from equity-deserving groups in STEM and welcome those with non-traditional academic paths.
 * The selected candidate will subsequently apply through the official University of Waterloo system to complete the admission process.
 * Due to the volume of applications, only shortlisted candidates will be contacted for interviews.
-If you do not hear from us after applying by the end of February 2026, please consider that we’ve moved forward with other candidates.
+If you do not hear from us after applying by the end of April 2026, please consider that we’ve moved forward with other candidates.

 ---